-Information from care records:
+Information from medical records:

-We would like to collect information about the medication the person takes, the sorts of care they have received and whether anything untoward like a fall or an admission to hospital has happened to them.
-This information will be collected from care records by care home staff (no-one from the research team will have access to the person's records directly).
+We would like to collect information about the medication the person takes, the sorts of care they have received and whether anything untoward (like a fall) has happened to them.
+This information will be collected from medical records by hospital staff (no-one from the research team will have access to the person's records directly).
 It may require the use of the person's NHS number.